-Community-engaged research is a collaborative process between the researcher and community partner at all stages of the research process.
-Examples are community based participatory and programs relevant to the mission of their academic unit.
+Community-engaged research is a collaborative process between the programs relevant to the mission of their academic unit.
 Faculty members must demonstrate mastery of their subject matter and at communicating this understanding to student learners; most fundamentally, faculty members should demonstrate that their students learn.
 There should be evidence of the candidate's sustained commitment to classroom instruction, to inclusion of advising and availability to students as a component of teaching, to sustained effectiveness as a contributor to the intellectual development of students through devices such as course design, course material, curriculum development, and attention to other mechanisms of enhancing student learning.
 Mentoring, and other forms of beneficial interactions between the candidate and learners, may be given appropriate weight as a part of the teaching criteria as determined by the academic unit.
 Demonstrated quality of teaching may include community-engaged teaching that connects students and faculty members with activities that address community-identified needs through mutually beneficial partnerships that deepen students' academic and civic learning.
 Examples are service-learning courses or service-learning clinical practica.